-San Francisco Aerial Arts Festival 2020 Video Project
+San Francisco Aerial Arts Festival & Zaccho Dance Theatre present,

 In this innovative and collaborative video project, Zaccho Dance Theatre brings together 16 international aerial artists to tell a collective narrative during this time of uncertainty and social chaos.
 Taking place on mountain tops, old forts, bridges, and in gardens, this work reveals an intimate perspective of the world we are navigating.

 In collaboration with aerial artists Veronica Blair, Lindsey Butcher, Beth Clarke, Terry Crane, Joana Dias, Pamela Donohoo, Deon Fox, Jo Kreiter, Jodi Lomask, Wanda Moretti, Amelia Rudolph, Alice Sheppard, Xochitl Sosa, Jason Span, and Julia Taffe, and composers Walter Kitundu, Marco Castelli, Melanie DeMore, Marcus Shelby, Laine Rettmer, and Lauren Weinger.